Archive – 2017 Sedona Health and Nutrition Conference

 - Distinguish specific approaches to incorporating nutritional interventions in their practice.

-This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Arizona Medical Association (ArMA) through the joint sponsorship of Flagstaff Medical Center and Verde Valley Medical Center.
+This activity was planned and implemented in accordance with the accreditation requirements and policies of the Arizona Medical Association (ArMA) through the joint sponsorship of Flagstaff Medical Center and Verde Valley Medical Center.
 The Flagstaff Medical Center is accredited by ArMA to provide continuing medical education for physicians.

-The Flagstaff Medical Center designates this live activity for a maximum of 6.25 AMA PRA Category 1 Credits™.
-Physicians should only claim credit commensurate with the extent of their participation in the activity.
+The Flagstaff Medical Center designated this live activity for a maximum of 6.25 AMA PRA Category 1 Credits™.

 California Board of Registered Nursing # 10612

 See the video links at this Healthy World Sedona website for presentations of most of the speakers at this Health and Nutrition Conference and also speakers at the subsequent two-day VegFest at the Sedona Performing Arts Center.